shooter64738/Talos-CNC/README.md

 Somehow the repository got corrupted and would not upload my changes so I had to delete and re-upload the repo.

+# Refactoring this project again.
+It has become apparent that this project should be split into more than one section.
+I am changing several portions of it into libraries.
+I should have an update pushed to github around the end of January 2019.

 This has been a 2 year project.
 This is only one third of the entire project.
 This code is written in C++11 using Atmel Studio version 7.

 The purpose of this project is to make an industrial type control for the open build community.
 Similar to grbl, but with full support